-When a separate organisation uses our parish premises, we request a copy of the safeguarding policy of any external organisation which hires or uses parish premises.
+When a separate organisation uses our parish premises, we require them to confirm that they have a safeguarding policy and procedures and that activity risk assessments have been completed.
+This will be required of any external organisation which hires or uses parish premises.